Contact Center Compliance Watch – March 2023

 Importantly, the bill makes entities on whose behalf calls are made by third-parties liable as well.
 While the current law states that entities are prohibited from knowingly making or causing telemarketing calls to individuals on the Georgia Do-Not-Call list, the new bill would eliminate this “knowing” element.
 As a result, would no longer skirt liability “by contracting with companies outside of state lines and even our nation’s borders” to make calls, says Tillery.

-Amendments to Florida Mini-TCPA on the Way?
+Amendments to Florida Mini-TCPA on the way?

 The Florida’s Telephone Solicitation Act’s Section 501.059 (“FTSA”) current autodialer definition includes any system that automatically dials OR selects a number to be called.
 This makes click-to-dial systems and everything but the most sophisticated human selection dialers subject to the FTSA’s harsh $500.00 per call statutory penalties—with no EBR protections.